-The state should step in and provide a dedicated funding stream for public libraries, one that would be separate from general education funding.
+The state should step in and provide ongoing funding for public libraries, separate from general education funding.
 This money should be used to expand hours, services, programs, and media inventory at existing libraries, as well as to open new libraries in underserved communities.